 ONLINE APPLICATION FORM

 All applicants have to apply by online registration through Ministry of Home Affairs, Government of India website.
-As a private outsourcing partner of the Embassy of India, Paris, VF Services Netherlands Limited has no influence over the content of the website or the form and are not in a position to modify its content or structure.
+As a private outsourcing partner of the Embassy of India, The Hague, VF Services Netherlands Limited has no influence over the content of the website or the form and are not in a position to modify its content or structure.

 Instructions to fill in the online visa application form